josecrdz1999/cosasfeas/README.md

 Who is responsible for a Sprint Backlog Item that contains several database related tasks?

 - [x] Developers.

+284.  ### Question284
+Cyclomatic complexity is a metric for:

+- [x] Measuring branching structures and nesting levels in code.

+285.  ### Question285
+During the Sprint, the Scrum Master´s role is to do which of the following:

+- [x] Coaching the team members in self-managment
+- [x] Facilitate inspection and adaptation opportunities as requested or needed.

+286.  ### Question286
+Who creates a Product Backlog item´s estimate?

+- [x] The developers after clarifying requirements with the product owner.

+287.  ### Question287
+What are two ways developers can ensure a good application architecture?

+- [x] The developers have a set of guiding architecture principles that are understood and followed when writing code.
+- [x] Architecture is an ongoing discussion by developers, focusing on implementing current sprint backlog items.

+288. ### Question288
+What relationship does Scrum have to development practices?

+- [x] Scrum is complemented by development practices.

+289. ### Question289
+At the end of a Sprint a Product backlog item worked on during the sprint does not meet the Definition of Done, what two things should happend with the undone product backlog item

+- [x] Put it on the product backlog for the product owner to decide what to do with it
+- [x] Do not include the item in the increment this sprint

+290.  ### Question290
+True or False: a high-performance scrum team ensures that each increment is complete by running a release sprint

+- [ ] True.
+- [x] False.

+291. ### Question291
+The sprint is already underway. a product backlog item selected for the sprint is unclear. what two things could the developer do?

+- [x] Reach out to the PO for the missing information before proceeding
+- [x] With the PO´s help, move the unclear work into a new product backlog item and place it on the product backlog

+292. ### Question292
+What three things can happen when refining product backlog items

+- [x]  sizing
+- [x]  product backlog item decomposition
+- [x] analysis

+293. ### Question293
+While developing a new feature, you find a bug delivered in a previous increment. what should you do?

+- [x] talk to the product owner about what steps to take

+294. ### Question294
+The definition of done serves which three purposes?

+- [x] describe the work that must be done before the sprint is allowed to end
+- [x]  increases transparency
+- [x] create a shared understanding of when work is completed

+295. ### Question295
+When are individuals with testing and quality expertise included in the software development effort?

+- [x] From the beginning and throughout all sprints

+296. ### Question296
+What would a developer with special quality assurance skills not do?

+- [x] Define acceptance criteria for features

+297. ### Question297
+What happens if the scrum team cannot compelte its work by the end of the sprint

+- [x]  The sprint length is unchanged and the scrum team continuously leanrs and adapts

+298. ### Question298
+When should product backlog refinement occur?

+- [x] Anytime the scrum team feels product backlog item require more precision

+299. ### Question299
+Which three of the following are  code quality metrics?

+- [x] Class coupling
+- [x] Depth of inheritance
+- [x] Cyclomatic complexity

+300. ### Question300
+When a continuous integration build fails, who ideally fixes it?

+- [x] whoever the developers agree should fix it

+301. ### Question301
+What enhances the transparency of an increment?

+- [x] doing all work needed to meet the definition of done.

+302. ### Question302
+The right time to refactor code using test-drive-development is:

+- [x] after the test passes

+303. ### Question303
+What are two reasons to use mock objects in unit tests?

+- [x] the behavior of a given object can be emulated to the system under test
+- [x] isolating a particular system component for controlled testing

+304. ### Question304
+Whatare the top three benefits of a good definition of done?

+- [x] Clear communication of the scrum teams quality standars
+- [x] an ongoing strategy or technique for steadily addressing technical debt
+- [x] a fully valuable usefull increment by the end of the sprint

 _[⬆ Back to Top](#table-of-contents)_